Tools, Hardware, and Basic Safety

 GPS for Earthmoving

 Introduction to the theory of GPS (Global Positioning Systems) in heavy construction equipment.
 Topics also include the installation, operation and troubleshooting of site vision on machines.
-(Formerly HEO160) 1 Credit (1 Lecture - 0 Lab) Prerequisite(s): HEO100 and HEO120.
+(Formerly HEO160) 1 Credit (1 Lecture) Prerequisite(s): HEO100 and HEO120.
 Corequisite(s): HEO141 and HEO181 and HEO202.

 Hydraulics for Operators